 This section is organized as follows.
 Section 5.1 provides the definition used to identify outsourcing.
-Section 5.2 describes the matching algorithm for matching treated and control group workers.
-Balance tables and summary information on the events and OL outsourced workers are shown in Section 5.3.1.
-Section 5.4 contains the estimating equations for estimating the effect of OL outsourcing on remainers, and also the effect of OL outsourcing on inequality.
-Section 5.5 outlines the identification assumptions.
+Section 5.2 outlines the identification assumptions.
+Section 5.3 describes the matching algorithm for matching treated and control group workers.
+In Section 5.4.1, I show balance tables and summary information on the events and OL outsourced workers.
+Section 5.5 contains the estimating equations for estimating the effect of OL outsourcing on remainers, and also the effect of OL outsourcing on inequality.